-TimeChargeoff= 280/14400 s: the total time it will be switched off is 14400 s (4 hours) and so far it has been switched off for 280 s.
+TimeChargeoff= 14400 s: the total time it will be switched off is 14400 s (4 hours).
 If it is set to 65500 it means it will never switch on charging, then it is only VoltResumecharg that will do that.
-Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled).
+Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled, or Pre Charge if WorkMode 2048 is enabled).

-VoltNocharge= 13.600 V: if the generator is not to be stopped completely when charging ends, set the voltage to be maintained here.
+VoltNocharge= 13.400 V: if the generator is not to be stopped completely when charging ends, set the voltage to be maintained here.
 Something in the 13.4 to 13.6 range may be appropriate.
-A new not fully tested function.
-Will only show up in the listing of it is not set to zero.

 VoltResumecharg= 3.250 V: if the voltage drops down to this level, charging will resume even if TimeChargeoff has not elapsed.
-Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled).
+Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled, or Pre Charge if WorkMode 2048 is enabled).